danielreuveni/Mergeable-Heap-Implementation/README.md

 # Mergeable-Heap-Implementation

 In this project we need to implement a mergeable heap using linked lists.
-Mergeable heap support in these functions:
+Mergeable heap supports in these functions:
 Insert(x), Minimum, Extract-Min, Union, Make-heap.
 We implement mergeable heap in three ways:
 1. The lists are sorted.